-Top 3 Concrete Refinishing Systems for Your Residential and Commercial Properties
+Top 3 Concrete Refinishing Systems For Your Residential And Commercial Properties

 While this is still an acceptable method, it is not the most practical one, especially for minor damage.
 The more recommended solution is concrete refinishing.
 This is the process of renewing the look and function of a concrete surface that has surface deep issues.

 A concrete polishing equipment is similar to a buffer but it uses different abrasive pads that range from coarse to fine.
 This makes it easier to remove the top layer of the slab, reveal a newer one, and adding a level of shine that stays even without waxing and buffing.

 Sealers are very important, especially for concrete surfaces.
 Concrete is a very porous material, thanks to all the pores it has, so it needs to be sealed to keep it from absorbing water and other liquids.
-Most contractors would recommend sealing a concrete floor, whether it is resurfaced or not.
-Sealing, however, needs to be done on a regular basis.
-The recommended frequency is every couple of years but more often for high traffic areas, like on commercial surfaces.
-Sealing, aside from making concrete less porous, also helps protect it from damage.
-Plus, it adds a bit of shine that makes surfaces look clean and brand new.